crossplane/crossplane/contributing/README.md

 rationale.

 E2E tests live under `test/e2e`.
 Refer to the [E2E readme] for information on adding and updating E2E tests.
+They are considered to be expensive, therefore add them only for important use cases that cannot be verified by unit tests.
+If in a doubt, check with the maintainers for guidance.

 All Crossplane documentation is under revision control; see the [docs] repository.
 Any change that introduces new behaviour or changes existing